A food craving (also called selective hunger) is an intense desire to consume a specific food, and is different from normal hunger.

-A recent study by Van Vuuren et al. (2018) showed emotional food cravings impacted weight loss after weight loss surgery.
+A recent study by Van Vuuren et al. (2018) showed emotional food craving impacted weight loss after weight loss surgery.
 These cravings were so strong that they overcome a surgical procedure that shrank the stomach!

 - Learn to identify emotional hunger and physical hunger

-Emotional hunger comes on suddenly, craves specific comfort foods, leads to mindless eating, isn’t satisfied once you’re full, isn’t located in the stomach and often leads to regret, guilt or shame.
+Emotional hunger comes on suddenly, craves specific comfort foods, leads to mindless eating, isn’t satisfied once you’re full, isn’t located in the stomach, and often leads to regret, guilt or shame.